benjimaclellan/benjimaclellan/README.md

 ## Hi there 👋

+I am scientist the intersections of quantum technologies, photonics, and machine learning.
+My research interests revolve how to scale quantum computers and networks, inverse design tools in photonics, identifying regimes of realistic advantage in quantum sensing, and open-source technologies.

+Chief Science Officer @ Ki3 Photonics Technologies Outreach Lead @ Open Quantum Design

+Ph.D. @ University of Waterloo, the Institute for Quantum Computing, and the Perimeter Institute for Theoretical Physics

 <!--
 **benjimaclellan/benjimaclellan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.